 I also decide when I want to work.
 None of my clients require me to lock in for 9-5.
 I also don’t ask permission to work in a different time zone, take a day off, or go on vacation.
 I can sleep off a hangover after indulging too hard in a new city’s nightlife, or take off in the middle of the day to go to lunch with a friend.
 I can toss up an airplane emoji and a “Travel day, back online tomorrow!” on my Slack away message and hop on a flight to transition countries without ever having to make sure it’s approved.

 This is all possible because early on I realized the value of finding high-quality and long-term clients.
-I specifically work with people who are good human beings and have good general values on a personal level.
+I specifically work with people who are good human beings and have good values on a personal level.
 I need to be able to agree with how they treat their customers, their other employees or contractors, and how they run their business.
 I work with people who are honest, kind, and out to provide value to their customers, not the kind who will do whatever just put a buck in their pocket.

 My clients give me a ton of responsibility and value me, my ideas, my work, and are happy to show that value in how they pay me.
 They treat me as an equal or even defer to my expertise in a way no boss ever did and there are no power struggles, backstabbing or ladder climbing; instead, an environment of mutual respect and teamwork to meet our goals.

 Due to purposely working with this type of client, I’ve been lucky enough to never experience the typical “shitty freelancing life” I’ve heard so much about.
 Clients from hell, clients who don’t pay, clients who increase the scope of a project on you.
 Or the “starving artist” part of freelancing where you’re constantly chasing after new work.
-I have never had to seek clients after that first initial round of email pitches.
+I have never had to seek clients after that first initial round of email pitches!
 The shortest client I’ve worked for was around 3 months.
-The longest client is three years and counting.
+The longest client is four years and counting.

 There’s a common misconception that a 9-5 job is dependable and freelancing is risky.
 Fortunately, I got laid off from my last 9-5 which taught me that there is nothing truly stable about a “regular job.”
 Stability comes in having money coming in from different sources and that’s what I’ve got with my clients.
 I know that if any client project wraps up I can start by reaching back out to others I’ve worked with in the past.
 They’ll surely have work or know someone else who does.

 It’s not just the multiple income streams that contribute to my feeling of stability, but the amount of money as well.
 I made $96,000 in my first full year of freelancing and paid off all my debt.
-Now, paychecks go to enjoying life, padding my retirement and savings or giving it away.
+Now, paychecks go to enjoying life, padding my retirement and savings, or giving it away.

 I started this site because I want to help you grow in your freelancing career.
 It took me a long time to go from leaving my teaching career to where I am now.
 But it doesn’t have to be that way — I was learning (and making every mistake in the book) as I went.
 You can use what I’ve learned to make that same journey 10X as fast.
 And I hope you will because the freedom and quality of life that this lifestyle brings are unmatched.